srkpa/xw74ByaPqC9WCASm/README.md

  - [] Complete the documentation for functions.
  - [] Implement hyperparameter tuning options.
  - [] Introduce train-test split instead of training on the full CSV.
- - [] Enhance flexibility for the embedder when watching the file.
+ - [] Enhance flexibility for the embedder when watching (watchdog) the file.
  - [] Make watchdog (module 3) run in the background